climateinteractive/enroads-guide/docs/guide/background.rst

 •	“Why didn’t it help to add nuclear to this renewable-dominant scenario?”

 *To illustrate this point*: See the “Global Sources of Primary Energy” graph in the three scenarios below.
-In the first graph, we subsidize renewables alone; in the second, new technology is subsidized on its own; in the third graph, we subsidize both.
+In the first graph, we subsidize renewables alone; in the second, new zero carbon is subsidized on its own; in the third graph, we subsidize both.

-In the following scenario, a renewables subsidy leads to a 0.3 degrees Celsius reduction in temperature:
+In the following scenario, a Renewables subsidy leads to a 0.3 degrees Celsius reduction in temperature:

 .. image:: ../images/media/image52.png

-A huge breakthrough in New Technology also leads to the same 0.3 degree Celsius reduction on its own:
+A huge breakthrough in New Zero Carbon also leads to the same 0.3 degree Celsius reduction on its own:

 .. image:: ../images/media/image54.png